 Beginning to work with a counsellor can be difficult.
 I offer a free 15-minute online or phone introductory session which will not include therapeutic counselling but give us the opportunity to meet and get to know each other so you can make sure I feel like the right counsellor for you.
 If we’re not, that’s fine!
 I’m happy to refer you on to someone else who might better meet your needs.

-I live and work in Ōamaru, a small town!
+I live and work in Ōamaru, a small and close-knit community.
 I do not discuss my clients with anyone outside of supervision.
-If you see me in public, you are welcome to intiate contact with me but I will not disclose how I know you or initiate contact with you.
+If you see me in public, you are welcome to initiate contact with me but I will not disclose how I know you or initiate contact with you.
 If I seem offhand with you outside of our sessions, please don’t take it personally.
 My main aim is to maintain your privacy and keep our working relationship safe.

 I am a strong believer that everyone is the expert in their own life.
 My role is give you the space to explore your experiences and offer a fresh perspective on things that are distressing you.
 I am queer, sex and body positive, neurodivergent and work on being as culturally safe as I can be.
 I strive to uphold Te Tiriti wherever possible and recognise the importance of society and culture on mental health and wellbeing.

-I am happy to work with you to make counselling accessible.
-My practice space is wheelchair-accessible, and you are welcome to bring a support person or interpreter.
+I am happy to work with you to make counselling accessible, and welcome enquiries from clients on how to make sessions work for you.
+You are welcome to bring a support person or interpreter to sessions, however please let me know beforehand.
 You are also welcome to bring a fidget toy, comfort item, or other stimming object that will help you in the session.
 Vaping and smoking are not permitted in my physical practice space though you are welcome to if we are working remotely.
 If you would like me to not engage in eye contact, or sit in a certain space, you are welcome to request this.
 I do not wear any strong aftershave or similar.

-I am fully vaccinated for Covid 19.
+I am fully vaccinated, including regular boosters for Covid-19.
 I take RAT tests regularly and I am happy to do one on request before in person sessions.
 I have surgical masks and hand sanitiser available, and I am happy to wear a mask.
 I have a HEPA filter in the space.

 If we are working remotely you are welcome to have your camera on or off, and request the same from me.
 If you need to move around in the session, or take a break, these can also be accommodated.
 I also offer text-based counselling over Signal.